kyma-project/website/content/blog-posts/2023-04-14-release-notes-2.13/index.md

 ### Removed dependencies to cluster-essentials

-From now, the Serverless module brings all its belongings within its Helm Chart and becomes independent of the cluster-essentials module.
+From now on, the Serverless module brings all its belongings within its Helm Chart and becomes independent of the cluster-essentials module.
 It is a step towards the modularization of Kyma, in which independent modules are the basic concept.

 ### Maintenance